Notice of Privacy Practices

 As Required by Law

-We may use and disclose your protected health information when necessary to prevent a serious threat to your health and safety, or the health and safety of the public or another person.
-Any disclosure, however, would only be to someone able to help prevent the threat.
-For example, we may disclose your protected health information in a proceeding regarding the licensure of a physician.
+We may use and disclose PHI and SUD records when necessary to prevent a serious threat to a participant's health and safety, or the health and safety of the public or another person, and only to someone able to help prevent the threat.

-For the purpose of administering a Covered Entity, we may disclose protected health information to certain employees of an employer.
-However, those employees will use or disclose that information only as necessary to perform plan administration functions or as otherwise required by HIPAA, unless the participant whose PHI is in question has authorized further disclosures.
-A participant’s protected health information cannot be used for employment purposes without a participant’s specific authorization.
+For administration of the Covered Entity, we may disclose PHI and SUD records to certain employees of the plan sponsor, who may only use/disclose as necessary for plan administration or as required by HIPAA.
+PHI and SUD records cannot be used for employment purposes without specific authorization.

 Special Situations